pushkar100/notes-clean-code-architecture/2-variables.md

 Variable names must reveal the intention of that variable.
 For example, do not use mathematical variables such as `x` and `y`.

+We should name things by what they mean!

 **Drawbacks of bad names:**

 1. Does not reveal the intention